 St Paul's Governors and their roles

-You can contact the Governors by emailing email@example.com or writing directly to the school.
+You can contact the Governors by emailing firstname.lastname@example.org or by writing directly to the school.

 Governors work together.
 The most important thing to say to any new governor is that as individuals governors have no power whatsoever – no power to criticize, advise, warn, solve problems or intervene in anyway.
 The power which the governors have belongs to all of them acting as one, making decisions by majority vote if necessary, at a properly convened meeting working to clear rules.